aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 Disk input and output
 ---------------------
-Metrics like diskio_io_time, diskio_iops_in_progress, etc., provide insights into disk I/O operations, such as read/write operations, time taken for these operations, bytes read/written, etc.
+Metrics such as diskio_io_time, diskio_iops_in_progress, etc., offer valuable insights into disk I/O operations.
+These metrics encompass read/write operations, the duration of these operations, bytes read/written, and more.

 * ``diskio_io_time``
 * ``diskio_iops_in_progress``